Apply for Family Class Sponsorship

 As soon as they become permanent residents, new immigrants are allowed to obtain a Social Insurance Number and begin working or going to school right away.
 Permanent residents are also able to get provincial health care coverage, and can live anywhere in Canada.
 The only limitations on the rights of permanent residents are voting in Canadian elections, holding political office, and carrying a Canadian passport.

-After a minimum of 4 years, a permanent resident is able to apply for Canadian citizenship.
+After a minimum of 3 years (without any prior time spent in Canada), a permanent resident is able to apply for Canadian citizenship.